charles-55/Mini-SurveyMonkey/README.md

 5. Toyin Adams

 ## State of the Project
+- Our Mini-Survey application includes 4 main features:
+  - Login/registration feature
+  - Create new survey feature
+  - Searching for surveys feature
+  - Taking surveys feature
+  - Displaying survey results feature
 - Index page:
-  - The landing page has links to the currently implemented features
+  - The initial landing page has 3 links to login, register, or find a survey while a user is not logged in.
-  - 4 main features currently implemented are:
-    - surveyor login/registration
-    - create new survey
-    - select survey / take survey
-    - display results of survey (display the answers submitted to the survey)
 - Login/registration feature:
-  - Users can register on registration page and are saved to the Database
+  - Users can register on the registration page, are saved to the DB, and are automatically logged in
-  - Only registered users can log in, if not registered, users trying to log in will be sent to error page
+  - Already registered users can log in
+  - The application implements user authentication by checking that users attempted to log in are registered with the correct username and password in the DB
 - Create new survey feature:
-  - Users can create a survey giving a title, and adding questions based on selected question type and content
+  - Logged in users can create a survey giving a title, and adding questions based on selected question type and content
-  - Users can select from open-ended, range, and multi-choice questions to add
+  - They can select from open-ended, range, and multi-choice questions to add
   - Survey form is dynamic, users can add and remove questions, at least one question stays on the page at all times
 - Search survey / take survey
-  - All surveys in the DB are retrieved and can be displayed
+  - All surveys in the DB are retrieved and displayed for any users to search for
-  - Surveys can be taken, all questions provide text areas, number, and option question
+  - Surveys are listed and shown as either open or locked, locked survey can not be accessed by users
-  - Answers to survey question are saved to DB upon submission
+  - Answers to open survey questions are saved to DB upon submission
 - Display results of survey
-  - Displays answers submitted to each survey question of a selected survey
+  - A summary of the results of a survey can be viewed and are displayed as a list of the questions for open-ended questions, a histogram for range questions, and a pie chart for option questions

 ## Database Schema as of Milestone 3